Share your story since graduating for a chance to be spotlighted.

 BA '16, MCom '19, DipLangStud '21

 Emily Bobis is a highly accomplished entrepreneur and founding director of Compass IoT, a renowned Road Intelligence company transforming transportation.
 With over six years of experience in tech-enabled mobility startups, Emily is an expert in leveraging vehicle-generated data and Connected Vehicle innovation for better and safer transport.
-Recognised as a finalist for the NSW Young Woman of the Year award and honored as the Innovator of the Year by Women in Digital, Emily's dedication and exceptional leadership skills have solidified her reputation as a trailblazer.
+Recognised as a finalist for the NSW Young Woman of the Year award and honoured as the Innovator of the Year by Women in Digital, Emily's dedication and exceptional leadership skills have solidified her reputation as a trailblazer.

 Dr Tony Schiemer